In theory, tooth care should be quite simple - don’t allow children to have

 not rinse after brushing with a fluoride toothpaste for maximum

-All children in Sutton receive a Brushing for Life pack at the 1 year and 2.5
+All children in Sutton will receive a Brushing for Life pack at one of their developmental reviews with their health visitor.

 As soon as teeth appear in the mouth,